-Let us now characterise first-order systems of differential equations admitting a foliated superposition rule.
+Let us now study the properties of first-order systems of ODEs admitting a foliated superposition rule.
 Our results can be considered as a generalisation of the standard geometric Lie--Scheffers theorem \cite{CGM07,LS,PW}.
-As a byproduct, our characterization explains how to obtain foliated superposition rules and the relation between superposition rules of Lie systems with a Vessiot--Guldberg Lie algebra $V$ and the foliated superposition rules for foliated Lie systems with the same Vessiot--Guldberg Lie algebra.
+As a byproduct, our characterisation gives us an algorithm to obtain foliated superposition rules and clarifies the relation between superposition rules of Lie systems with a Vessiot--Guldberg Lie algebra $V$ and the foliated superposition rules for foliated Lie systems with the same Vessiot--Guldberg Lie algebra.

-Let us first recall a standard definition and lemma in the previous literature on Lie systems (see \cite{CGM07,Dissertationes}).
+Let us first recall a standard definition and a lemma in the previous literature on Lie systems (see \cite{CGM07,Dissertationes,LS20}).